akka/akka/akka-docs/src/main/paradox/testing.md

 Any message sent from a `TestProbe` to another actor which runs on the CallingThreadDispatcher runs the risk of dead-lock if that other actor might also send to this probe.
-The implementation of `TestProbe.watch` and `TestProbe.unwatch` will also send a message to the watcher, which means that it is dangerous to try watching e.g. `TestActorRef` from a `TestProbe`.
+The implementation of `TestProbe.watch` and `TestProbe.unwatch` will also send a message to the actor being watched, which means that it is dangerous to try watching e.g. `TestActorRef` from a `TestProbe`.